SIGGames/SIGGames/profile/CONTRIBUTING.md

-# How to contribute to SIGGames projecs
+# How to contribute to SIGGames projects

 Contributing to SIGGames projects is easy and fun!
 You can contribute in many ways, including code, documentation, and issue triage.
 Here are some ways you can contribute: